 If you are in the market for a square shaped diamond engagement ring, you might have come across terms like the princess cut and Asscher cut.
 To a layman, it can be easy to get confused between these 2 types of diamonds because they can look similar at first glance.

-However, there are important differences between them which can affect durability, prices and light performance.
+However, there are important differences between them that can affect durability, prices and light performance.
 In this write-up, we will do a deep dive into the differences between the princess cut and Asscher cut diamond to help you better understand them.

 Hopefully, this will enable you to make better purchasing decisions.
 Ready?
 Let’s jump straight in…